Get The Best Buy-To-Let Mortgage Rates

 Most mainstream lenders – including those featured in the rates table above – will quote the same interest rate regardless of whether you opt for interest-only or capital and interest as a repayment method for your buy-to-let mortgage.

-Of the two choices, interest-only tends to be the more popular choice for buy-to-let investors as the payments will be lower – because they only include the interest element – and the property itself is usually used as the repayment vehicle to repay the original capital owed at the end of the term.
+Of the two choices, interest-only tends to be the more popular choice for buy-to-let investors as the payments will be lower – because they only include the interest element – and the property is usually used as the repayment vehicle to repay the original capital owed at the end of the term.

 Rates for HMO properties